microchip-pic-avr-examples/pic18f47q10-adcc-rgb-led-control-using-touch-sensors/README.md

 In this demo,

-* PIC18F47Q10 (40-pin, SPDIP package) MCU is used to demonstrate peripheral features of the Q10 family of MCUs.
+* PIC18F47Q10 (40-pin) MCU is used to demonstrate peripheral features of the Q10 family of MCUs.
 * The Microchip Curiosity Nano Base for Click boards™ evaluation kit is a hardware extension platform to ease the connection between Curiosity Nano kits and extension boards like the mikroBUS Click modules and Xplained Pro extension boards.
 * The QT7 Xplained PRO extension kit is used as it has got two touch buttons and a slider to detect the touch events to control 4x4 RGB click.
 The library support for touch is present in MCC (Microchip Code Configurator), which is intuitive and can be configured in few clicks.